arve0/master/thesis.md

 - Allow user to confirm or adjust the segmentation
 - Scan each region

-Overview images was taken with a 10x air objective, equalized and stitched.
+After overview images was taken, they were equalized and stitched.
 The equalization step corrects uneven illumination and increases contrast for viewing purposes.
 To improve robustness of segmentation, a local bilateral population filter was applied to the stitched image before it is thresholded.